 Refuse Stream Disposal Details Green Waste Green waste is not typically produced from this type of development other than from surrounding landscaped areas or potted plants.
-Green waste is usually removed by the designated maintenance contractor.
-The engaged contractor will be required to send this material to a composting or resource recovery facility rather than to a landfill if locally available.
-Hard Waste / Bulky Goods Hard waste may be stored in a designated room which should be located on the loading dock level.
+Green waste is produced on a largely weather dependent basis and will be removed by the designated maintenance contractor.
+The engaged contractor will be required to send this material to a composting or resource recovery facility rather than to a landfill.
+Interim storage is not provided.
+Hard Waste / Bulky Goods Residential hard / bulky waste collections will be coordinated in line with council's standard hard waste collections arrangements.
+Non-residential hard / bulky waste may be stored in a designated general storage room which should be located on the loading dock level.
 Alternatively, collections can be coordinated, and hard waste / bulky goods moved to the loading dock or a designated area for removal prior to collection.
 When storing bulky goods in a loading dock, it is recommended that items are placed on a pallet for easy loading via a pallet jack or forklift onto the RCV.
 Hazardous Waste (paints, batteries and cartridges) Electronic Waste Where applicable, occupants usually make their own arrangements for the disposal of specialised or hazardous waste and electronic waste such as recycling of toner cartridges and batteries.
 Please refer to local council and state government websites for disposal options.
+Batteries must be disposed of separately and never in the general waste or commingled recycling bins.
+TTM recommend a communal disposal point is provided by site management and located in the main lobby or alternate suitably accessible location.
+Collection occurs via commercial arrangement on an ad hoc basis when receptacle is full.
 It is an expectation that the building management assist with disposal of hazardous, electronic or liquid waste and any paint or chemicals as required and requested.
 Hazardous waste must be handled with due care, separated and securely stored for collection by a specialist waste contractor.
 Please refer to local council and state government websites for further information.